You are here

 For all other countries, all records should be submitted in the native language with original stamps.
 All credentials written in languages other than English must be accompanied by a literal certified English translation.

-For your secondary school attendance (through grades 11, 12, or 13), submit all official transcripts, mark sheets, or grade reports, and any certificates, degrees, diplomas, or statements of graduation or completion.
+For your secondary school attendance (grade 9 through grades 11, 12, or 13), submit all official transcripts, mark sheets, or grade reports, and any certificates, degrees, diplomas, or statements of graduation or completion.
 If you are currently attending secondary school, send all available records at this time, including a list of your courses in progress.

 For your college/university attendance (tertiary level), submit all official transcripts, mark sheets, or grade reports, and any certificates, degrees, diplomas, or statements of graduation or completion from each college or university attended (except any campus of the University of Colorado).
 Documentation is required regardless of the length of attendance, whether or not courses were completed, and whether or not you believe the record will affect your admission or transfer credit.
 Failure to list and submit transcripts from all institutions previously attended before enrolling at CU-Boulder is considered to be a violation of academic ethics and may result in the cancellation of your admission or dismissal from the university.